-Trump administration to stick with 2020 biofuel plan over farmer objections: sources
+White House says it is sticking with 2020 biofuel plan, despite farmer objections

 “EPA has reviewed all comments received during the comment period from the public and we plan to finalize the rule this winter,” EPA spokesman Michael Abboud said.

 Support across key Midwestern states helped propel Trump to the presidency in 2016, a trend he is hoping to replicate in next year’s election.

-But farmers have threatened to withdraw support because of his administration’s handling of biofuel policy.
+But some farmers have threatened to withdraw support because of his administration’s handling of biofuel policy.

-The biofuels news, however, comes amid progress on the United States’ trade war with China, a dispute that has been especially damaging to U.S. farmers.
+The biofuels news, however, comes amid progress in the United States’ trade war with China, a dispute that has been especially damaging to U.S. farmers.

 It also comes as Congress readies a vote on the nation’s new trade pact with Mexico and Canada, an agreement also expected to boost farmers’ fortunes.